As a developer, a test app exists for working with things that aren't appropriate for platform.

 Bonus points will be awarded for writing some useful tests of the Master/Detail relationship.

-#1 Updated by semyers almost 3 years ago
+#1 Updated by semyers over 4 years ago

 This is pretty focused on master/detail right now, but I suspect that we'll want to expand the acceptance criteria from here to include some other things that I may have left out here that are essential goals for a test app.